 Since these perceptions are based on the status quo rather than scientific evidence, closing the gender gap could help to correct them.

 (ISC)2 found that women in cybersecurity are generally better educated; 44 percent of men in cybersecurity have a postgraduate degree, compared to 52 percent of women.
 What’s more, women in the field are more likely to reach leadership positions.
 This shows that gender diversity comes with growth and learning opportunities.
 The entire workforce and organization as a whole can benefit from the recruitment of more highly-qualified and ambitious women.

 Closing the gender gap will help pave the way for a future of gender diversity (and hopefully other types of diversity) in the cybersecurity field.

 Why women are deterred from cybersecurity

-Science, Technology, English, and Math (STEM) education is getting a huge push in curriculums in various parts of the globe, and many graduates emerge with the skills and desire to pursue a career in infosec.
+Science, Technology, Engineering, and Math (STEM) education is getting a huge push in curriculums in various parts of the globe, and many graduates emerge with the skills and desire to pursue a career in infosec.